-Friends of a recovering addict might be annoyed that they can’t take their sober friends to a bar or nightclub.
-The recovery process for friends in recovery means avoiding the people, places and things that could lead to a relapse.
+Friends of recovering addicts might be annoyed that they can’t take their sober friends to a bar or nightclub.
+The recovery process for friends in recovery means avoiding the people, places, and things that could lead to a relapse.
 Hanging out in a place where people are drinking is a highly dangerous potential relapse trigger, so don’t be surprised when your recovering friend refuses to go anywhere near those old haunts or hangouts.
 This is especially frustrating for sober friends who simply don’t understand how recovery works.

 The addict genuinely wants to stay sober and as such, they have to avoid potential relapse triggers.
 When friends or family place undue pressure on them to continue their old routines, this is just reckless and selfish.
 The whole point of the recovery process is a complete change in the addict’s lifestyle and habits.

 While the friend might not have the intention of impinging upon the recovery process, there is still a danger.
 A true friend will need to be educated about the risks of this behavior for a person in recovery.
-It should be easy to explain that o a friend, given that they’ve likely seen the aftermath of a night of hard partying.
+It should be easy to explain that to a friend, given that they’ve likely seen the aftermath of a night of hard partying.

 At some point, the addict’s friends have certainly seen the challenges of addiction and would likely want to do anything to support the recovery process.
 For friends or family members who simply don’t get it and continue to pressure the addict to hang out in the same places, with the same people, doing the same things, it may be time to break those ties.
-Saying goodbye to toxic friends is part of every addict’s recovery process –– every single one of them must go if you hope to have any chance at full recovery.
+Saying goodbye to toxic friends is part of every addict’s recovery process –– every single one of them must go if you hope to have any chance at a full recovery.

-- Be mindful of their feelings.
+Be mindful of their feelings

-Refrain from talking about “the good old days” with friends in recovery.
+Part of sober sensitivity is refraining from talking about “the good old days” with friends in recovery.
 There was never anything good about a self-destructive pattern of behavior.
 While you may have had some fun, for the addict, every part of those ‘good old days’ was a journey deeper into an abyss.
 Instead, you should be acknowledging their courage and commitment to a new, better life, every day.

-Unfortunately, a big chunk of socializing has centered around cocktail hour for so long, newly recovering people (and their friends) might be at a loss to come up with an activity that doesn’t involve alcohol.
+Unfortunately, a big chunk of socializing has centered around a cocktail hour for so long, that newly recovering people (and their friends) might be at a loss to come up with an activity that doesn’t involve alcohol.
 With a little research, you’ll find plenty to do, including a whole host of sober events.
 Tools like Yelp and other social media platforms can help you find a whole range of new activities.
 It might seem scary at first to leave your comfort zone, but this is part of the recovery process.

-Be sensitive to and aware of potential triggers.
+Be sensitive to and aware of potential triggers

 This is going to sound like a bit of work, but isn’t the sobriety of your friends in recovery the most important thing?
 Sober friends are susceptible to triggers for relapse.
 There can be many potential triggers and what can be a trigger depends upon the individual.
-Triggers are often people, places or things.
+Triggers are often people, places, or things.